rdegges/rdegges-blog/articles/2011/my-done-list.md

 to perfect everything; regardless, I stopped trying to fight it long ago, and started embracing it.

-**Disclaimer**: what I'm about to discuss is stupidly obvious.
+**DISCLAIMER**: what I'm about to discuss is stupidly obvious.
 I actually feel quite stupid writing this; however, since this has made such a large impact on my code quality and programming mentality, I figured I would share it despite my shame.

-Have a "Done" List
+### Have a "Done" List

-One of the greatest productivity tricks I've learned has been this: **always have a "done" list**.
+One of the greatest productivity tricks I've learned has been this: *always have a "done" list*.

 A "done" list is checklist that you use as a personal binding contract.
 Having a "done" list means making a commitment to yourself that each time you touch a piece of code, you don't consider it "done" until you've completely gone through your checklist.

 For instance, my "done" list is: